alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-live-animals.markdown

 Download an [export license application form for horses taller than 147cm (14.2 hands)](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/413965/exh6.pdf) (PDF, 99.8KB).

-Download an [export license application form for ponies or horses that are shorter than 147cm (14.2 hands)](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/413969/exh7.pdf) (PDF, 102KB)
+Download an [export license application form for ponies or horses that are shorter than 147cm (14.2 hands)](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/413969/exh7.pdf) (PDF, 102KB).

 You must make sure the pilot of the aircraft or master of the vessel that’s carrying the horses or ponies you're exporting has a copy of the export welfare declaration.

 ###When you don’t need an export welfare declaration

 You don’t need an export welfare declaration if you’re moving:

-- horses or ponies to Northern Ireland, the Channel Islands, or the Isle of Man
+- horses or ponies to Northern Ireland, the Channel Islands or the Isle of Man
 - horses over 147cm to the Republic of Ireland
 - horses by direct flight to countries outside of Europe

 Thoroughbred horses don’t need an export declaration if a steward or secretary of [the Jockey Club](http://www.thejockeyclub.co.uk/contact/contact) certifies that:

 - they arrived in Great Britain no more than one month before the date of shipment for the purpose of being in a race
 - they’re being shipped for a race or for training
 - they’re being shipped to be used for breeding